colabottles/toddl/posts/ionic-and-vue-part-one.md

 ---
-title: My Foray Into Ionic and Vue
+title: Ionic and Vue, Part One
 description: My deep dive into learning Ionic and Vue.
 date: 2022-12-01 ## YYYY-MM-DD
 tags: